|

 immediately removed from play.
 Any disk that tips off the

 edge of the court is also immediately removed from play.
+Naturally, players will aim both to push

 their own disks into the scoring areas or strategically